Roti (restaurant chain): History

 In February 2020, Justin Seamonds was named CEO of the 42-location franchise.
 Its 42 locations included Chicago, Washington, D.C., Dallas, Houston, Minneapolis and New York City.
 The pandemic wiped out the downtown midday rush business and brought increased suburban, online and third-party delivery sales.
-In late 2020, it revamped its menu and business strategy from completely made to order to a combination of customized and curated one-click meal options in response to a rise in online orders due to the pandemic.
+In late 2020, it revamped its menu and business strategy from completely made to order to a combination of customized and curated one-click meal options in response to the pandemic's economic impact.
 In April 2021, it permanently closed 14 of its 42 prepandemic locations, while another 14 remained temporarily closed.
-Half of the 7 early quickly reopened, 5 of the temporarily closed and 6 of the permanently closed locations were in Chicago.
+In the Chicago area, seven of them quickly reopened and an extra five were scheduled to reopen, while six of them were permanently closed.
 Over half of its locations had been in the metropolitan business districts, where pandemic related business changes had resulted in less foot traffic.
 By early 2023, it had 26 locations, but 7 more closed by summer 2024.
 By that time pandemic-related rent deferral arrangements had expired and the cost environment became difficult to navigate.

 In August 2024, Roti filed for Chapter 11 bankruptcy, due to pressure from the "consumer-spending downturn", increased expenses, and other business issues.
-In October 2024, Roti announced that 19 store locations, its intellectual property, operational know-how, equipment and other assets were being made available in a November bankruptcy auction without any liabilities.
+In October 2024, Roti announced that 19 store locations, its intellectual property, equipment, operational and other assets were being made available in a November bankruptcy auction without any liabilities.
 The bid deadline was November 7 and minimum bid was $3.5 million for the 19 restaurants that had $25.7 million in sales in 2023.
 The leading bidder of the auction was unable to close the sale resulting in an open auction in which many bidders only sought the leases, but not the brand.
 BroadPeak Capital secured 17 of the leases (in 10 in Chicago, 3 in Minneapolis and 4 in the Washington DC area) and the intellectual property in three separate transactions, making the company's first acquisition for nearly $4.7 million in February 2025.
+Upon acquisition, Roti joined the Edible Brands platform.
+In August 2025, the company announced that to augment the corporate-owned store model, they would be accepting franchising applications with investments ranging from $494,300 to $813,700 as well as a partnership with Mercedes-Benz Stadium.
+At the time, the plan was to re-enter the Texas market as well as expand into Florida, Georgia, Michigan, North Carolina, Ohio, and South Carolina.